GrimLink/dotfiles/shell/README.md

 ## Need help or forgot a command

-If the bin command shell-help is installed. then you can view all commands by running `shell-help`.
+If the bin command `cmds` is available. then you can view all commands by running `cmds`.